The Legend of Legacy created and owned by FurYu and Atlus.

 • If you chose Filmia, you’ll get Liber and Bianca.

 Virtually all of these teams are well-balanced, and each one has at least one strong, defensive character who can absorb hits for everyone else.
-And, again, you’ll eventually get everyone, so your starting team won’t last for too long if you decide you don’t like your starting lineup.
+Again, you’ll eventually get all seven characters, so your starting team won’t last for too long if you decide you don’t like your starting lineup.

 Forest Ruins - Clearing

-- After a lengthy introductory sequence (which you can skip, if you’re playing this game for the second time or more) you’ll wind up at the entrance of the Forest Ruins.
-A well-armoured dude will give you the Forest Ruins Map, displayed on the bottom screen.
-As you explore it will be filled in, and a percentile on the map screen will steadily grow.
-You can sell these maps to merchants later at a premium, so it literally pays to explore eeeeeverything.
+After a lengthy introductory sequence - which you can skip, if you’re playing this game for the second time or more - you’ll wind up at the entrance of the Forest Ruins.
+A well-armored fellow give you the Forest Ruins Map, displayed on the screen for your convenience (on the bottom screen, if you're playing on a 3DS).
+As you explore current map gets filled in, and a percentile on the map screen steadily grows.
+You can sell these maps to merchants later at a premium, so it literally pays to explore every inch of every area.

-- You’ll soon get the chance to move around.
+You’ll soon get the chance to move around.
 (Note that you can’t open the menu yet.
 Yes, you’ll have the chance soon.
 First you need to beat this small dungeon.)
-To your left is a guard; if you speak to him he’ll allow you to rest and restore your health.
+To your left is a guard, and if you speak to him he’ll allow you to rest and restore your health.
 Head northeast and you’ll get into your first battle.

 Combat

-Battle in The Legend of Legacy should be fairly familiar if you’ve ever played an RPG before.
-Game time is divided into turns, and at the beginning of each turn you choose actions for your characters that will be carried out immediately thereafter.
+Battle in The Legend of Legacy should be familiar if you’ve ever played an RPG.
+Game time is divided into turns, and at the beginning of each turn you choose actions for your characters that are carried out immediately thereafter.
 Destroy all enemies and you win; lose all of your health and you die.
-Simple!

-If a character falls during battle they will be revived immediately after, but their maximum health will be slightly reduced until you get them some well-needed rest.
+If a character falls during battle they are revived immediately after, but their maximum health is be slightly reduced until you get them some rest.
 To avoid this, have the character with the Medicine Box equipped use it to heal injured characters before they fall victim to enemies.
-This might not seem like a big deal now, but battles get really hard as you progress through the game.
-Better to keep your party healthy.
-Characters will continue to take damage when they fall if targeted, reducing their maximum health once revived, and if that character's max health is reduced to zero you'll get a Game Over.
-Ouch.
+This might not seem like a big deal now, but battles get really hard as you progress through the game, and you want everyone in tip-top shape.
+Characters continue to take damage when they fall if targeted, reducing their maximum health once revived, and if that character's max health is reduced to zero you'll get a Game Over.

 The main difference between The Legend of Legacy and other RPGs stems from its Formations system.
 Formations allow your characters to take up different roles in battle, and can affect how much damage they do and how much they take, among other things.
-At the moment you have two formations (they have different names, but they more or less boil down to ‘Attack’ and ‘Defend’), but you can create more later, with a greater range of Stances available for your characters.
+At the moment you have two formations.
+They have different names, based on your characters, but all more or less boil down to ‘Attack’ and ‘Defend’.
+Later on you can create more Formations, once you have a greater variety of Stances available.

-While fighting your characters will use a series of Skills to damage enemies.
-Their Skills are based upon their equipped weapons and armour, and if you spend enough time using a particular Skill it can level up - and potentially unlock other, better Skills.
-(Generally speaking, the stronger the enemy, the more likely you'll get any sort of level-ups, whether for your stats or your Skills.)
+While fighting your characters use Skills to damage enemies.
+Skills are based upon a character's equipped weapons and armor, and if you spend enough time using a particular Skill it can level up - and potentially unlock other, better Skills.
+The stronger the enemy, the more likely you'll get any sort of level-ups, whether for your stats or your Skills.
 It pays to diversify your characters so you can deal with a range of different situations.
-More powerful Skills may use up SP, limiting your ability to abuse them too much in battle, so use these attacks sparingly.
+More powerful Skills may expend SP, limiting your ability to abuse them too much in battle, so use these attacks sparingly.
 Unlike HP, which is fully restored after combat, SP restores at a rate of one SP per round.

 Treasure

-While you're wandering 'round the many areas of The Legend of Legacy you will find treasure in a variety of forms, either as sparkles, treasure chests, or in objects of note.
-(And by killing enemies, of course, but meh.)
-With some exceptions, these treasures always seem to be randomized by the game.
+With some exceptions, treasures found on the map always seem to be randomized by the game.
 Quite often you won't even find chests or sparkles where they're listed in here, because they don't always pop up in the same spots from game to game.
 Both chests and sparkles appear to respawn after a while, so going through areas a second time can prove helpful.

-- ANYWAY.
-Further northeast is an emptied lake.
+Northeast of where you got into the first battle is an emptied lake.
 The path splits in four ways here.
 Start by head left, then wandering southwest.
 There may be a Chest down here.
-North of here is a conspicuous monument to investigate; up and to the left of the monument may be another Chest.
-Keep following the path northeast and then north to potentially find another Chest.
+North of here is a conspicuous monument to investigate.
+Up and to the left of the monument may be another Chest.
+Keep following the path northeast and then north to potentially find a third Chest.
 This pathway loops back to the emptied lake if you go south of the last chest.

-- Back to the lake.
-Head south and the path splits again, though you might as well take a right, as further south just loops back to the same spot.
-Ahead is a large, odd-looking shell; investigate it to find a Fragment.
+Head back to the lake.
+Travel south and the path splits again, though you might as well take a right, as further south just loops back to the same spot.
+Ahead is a large, odd-looking shell.
+Investigate it to find a Fragment.

-- Wander northeast a bit and you’ll see a shining mote against a heap of rubble.
-These sparkles sometimes net you items, and... sometimes... they'll just earn you ambushes.
-I don't recommend checking these if your team is in rough shape, but you never know what you'll find.
-Sparkles will refresh periodically.
+Wander northeast a bit and you’ll see a shining mote against a heap of rubble.
+These Sparkles sometimes net you items, as we mentioned above, and... sometimes... they'll just get you ambushed by monsters.
+Avoid checking sparkles if your team is in rough shape.

-- This should more or less complete your map.
+This should more or less complete the map of the Forest Clearing.
 If you wander to the northeast you’ll find two heaps of rubble, both of which provide exits from this area.
-The more northern path leads to the Singing Grove; the lower exit leads to the Forest Tomb.
-The Forest Tomb is apparently too danged dangerous for you right now, so it’s not your exit of choice, buuuuut…
+The more northern path leads to the Singing Grove, while the lower exit leads to the Forest Tomb.
+The Forest Tomb is too dangerous for you right now, so you should avoid it for the moment and come back later.

 Forest Ruins - Singing Grove

-- Same enemies here, so you’re not facing any great perils just yet.
+The same enemies haunt this section of the Forest Ruins, so you’re not facing any great perils just yet.
 The only exceptions are the debuffing Shadowcats, and they’re still not a big deal.
-In a small nook to the left of the entrance you may find a Chest; northeast of the entrance may be a Sparkle.
+In a small nook to the left of the entrance you may find a Chest, and northeast of the entrance you may find a Sparkle.

-- Head east.
+Head east.
 You’ll hit a crossroads.
-You can head all the way east to find another ‘ancient device’, but you can’t do anything with the blasted machine, so forget about it.
-Loop north, then wander aaaaaall the way around the map to the west side.
-(Assuming you want to get the whole map done.)
-There’s a stone statue here that will trigger a nasty fight.
+You can head all the way east to find another ‘ancient device’, but you can’t do anything with the thing, so forget about it.
+Loop north, wander all the way around the map to the west side, assuming you want to complete your picture of the whole area.
+There’s a stone statue in the northwest that triggers a nasty fight if you get too close.

 Dreadwing